most common mechanical assistance in Humanitarian Demining is

 can make effective vegetation cutters.
 However, their very high

 cost does not make them attractive.
 The largest commercial demining

 group in Africa found it cheaper to make its own flail than

 improvised flail was used throughout Africa

 and the Balkans.

-and mine protected mini-flails have become popular because they
+and mine protected mini-flails became popular because they

-are cheaper to buy and run, and can be more versatile in the
+were cheaper to buy and run, and could be more versatile in the

 field.
 Although usually designed to strike the ground and detonate